Built in Switzerland · Private by architecture · Neutral by jurisdiction

 Five capabilities.
 One workspace, built to compound.

 Each works on its own.
-Together they make Steward the medium your group's work happens in — not a tool you log into when you remember to.
+Together they make Steward the one place your whole team works — where the group's knowledge compounds across years, not a tool you log into when you remember to.

 01